BrentChesny/synacor-challenge/README.md

-# synacore-challenge
+# Synacore Challenge
-[WIP] My implementation of the VM for the Synacor Challenge.
+My implementation of the VM for the [Synacor Challenge](https://challenge.synacor.com).